Can My Pet Get A Cold Or The Flu?

 Common Canine Viruses

 Canine Influenza is the dog equivalent to the human flu with which it shares many similarities.
-It is highly contagious, can be spread through saliva contaminated items or airborne droplets from an infected pet.
+It is highly contagious, can be spread through saliva, contaminated items, or airborne droplets from an infected pet.
 This disease can last for up to 48 hours on a contaminated surface.

 - snotty nose

-It’s important to note that not every dog experiences the same symptoms or the same intensity of sickness.
+Not every dog experiences the same symptoms or the same intensity of sickness.
 There is a vaccine available to help prevent this disease.
 Consult your veterinarian if you think this vaccination is right for your pet.

 Common Feline Viruses